jaxleyverse/jaxley/README.md

 ## What is Jaxley?

-`Jaxley` is a differentiable simulator for biophysical neuron models in the Python library [JAX](https://github.com/google/jax).
+`Jaxley` is a differentiable simulator for biophysical neuron models, written in the Python library [JAX](https://github.com/google/jax).
 Its key features are:

 - automatic differentiation, allowing gradient-based optimization of thousands of parameters
 - support for CPU, GPU, or TPU without any changes to the code